stephenplusplus/grunt-wiredep/readme.md

 > -
 # grunt-wiredep
-*Inject your Bower dependencies right into your HTML from Grunt.*
+*Inject Bower packages into your source code with Grunt.*
 >
 > -